BackupTheBerlios/hjb-svn/trunk/docs/rst/read-connection-metadata.rst

 * is idempotent, i.e, it can be sent more than once to the same URI, and will return the same results.

-* returns a message containing the metadata as a list of key-value pairs, in the same format as is used to display HJB message headers.
+* returns a HTTP response containing the metadata as a list of key-value pairs, in the same format as is used to display HJB message headers.

 .. _back to commands: ./command-list.html